Staying Safe Online: A Cybersecurity Guide For Everyone

 Here is how to turn on 2FA for your Gmail account.

-You should NOT use SMS as the second factor for reasons I will go into later in this article, instead consider a software app and/or a hardware key for that purpose.
-Here are some suggestions:
+I do NOT recommend SMS as the second factor for reasons I will go into later in this article, instead consider a software app and/or a hardware key for that purpose.
+Also, don’t have just a single hardware key!
+You need a minimum of 2 (if not more) in case the first one gets lost or damaged.
+You will need to add both separately to each account you use with it.

-Anything that supports the TOTP spec will work just fine.
-And don’t stop with just Gmail — do you use Twitter and Facebook?
+While you’re adding 2FA to your accounts, don’t stop with just Gmail — do you use BlueSky and Facebook?
 Turn on 2FA there, too!

 Remove Cellphone Numbers From Your Accounts